vashishthtushar/LithoSense/README.md

 ---

 ## Future work / extension ideas
-- Host a dedicated inference endpoint for a more powerful instruction-tuned LLM (Meta-LLaMA, Mistral) in a controlled environment.
 - Add user authentication & audit logs (for production clinical settings).
 - Fine-tune a domain-specific LLM (if allowed) on clinical summaries and model rationale.
 - Add model monitoring (drift detection) and more advanced fairness audits.